-A record of 48 goals in 174 appearances over four seasons isn’t bad for a player who’s often been utilised on the wing, but most would have been expecting more when the France international announced himself back in 2015 with that memorable debut goal against Liverpool.
+A record of 53 goals in 183 appearances over four and a bit seasons isn’t bad for a player who’s often been utilised on the wing, but most would have been expecting more when the France international announced himself back in 2015 with that memorable debut goal against Liverpool.

 Bailly was signed from Villareal in 2016 as Mourinho’s first signing.
 And he’s often been United’s most impressive centre-back when fit.